ahmadelsallab/APTOS/README.md

 Before starting, very basic EDA shows class imabalnce issue:
 ![Class_imbalance](imgs/Class_imbalance.png)

+This is a common characteristic of many medical/healthcare datasets.
+The negative/normal case is usually the dominant one, which is intuitive.
+The positive cases are rare.

-This will be treated later.
+This issue will be treated later.

 # Evaluation metric